-“I was born in Laos just one year before Laos fell to communism.
+“I was born in Laos just one year before Laos changed political governments.
 Although I was just an infant when my family was exiled because of my father’s involvement with the Lao military, I remember quite a bit of the dramatic journey as it took us six years to escape.
 We finally emigrated to the states in 1981.
 My father never talked about Laos or the secret war when I

 was a child and sadly he never would.
 He died when I was a teenager.
 His passing raised so many questions and inspired me to research our family history and that is how I came upon the Secret War.
 Years later, I discovered the mission of Legacies of War and I knew I had found my purpose.
 I feel deeply connected to my father, my history and my roots through this opportunity to serve on the Board and help further the great humanitarian work of Legacies for the people of Laos.”